BrynjulvBrynjulvsen/kafka-workshop/exercises/8_apache_flink.md

 > Bring Kafka streams into Flink for stateful processing and sink the results back to Kafka.

 ## Learning goals
-- Spin up a standalone Flink DataStream job from Kotlin using the new Kafka source and sink connectors.
+- Spin up a standalone Flink DataStream job from Kotlin using the Kafka source and sink connectors.
-- Enrich and aggregate Kafka events with keyed streams and tumbling windows.
+- Understand how Flink shapes unbounded streams with keyed tumbling windows.
-- Push transformed results back to Kafka so other services can consume them.
+- Share the derived metrics so other teams can build on top of the stream results.

 ## Before you start
 - Make sure the Kafka stack is running: `docker compose up`.